Skip to main content

 For those with access to multiple organizations within Muck Rack (via Multi-Org Access), you will be presented with the option to select the organization for which you'll be sending the press release after you select the Create New button and before you enter the Press Release Distribution flow.

-When and how often will I receive emails after I send my press release?
+When will I receive analytics emails after sending?

-You will also receive confirmation emails from Globenewswire (e.g. submitted, live, rejected).
+You'll also receive confirmation emails from GlobeNewswire (e.g., submitted, live, rejected).

 Can I add a table to my press release?